 Miscellaneous

-The Participant shall not be entitled to assign or transfer, even on a conditional basis, any right it may have in respect or as a result of the Auction to any other party, including an Affiliate, before it has duly signed the SCFC (as defined in the LNG Access Code) based on the outcome of the Auction.
+For LNG Services or LNG Truck Services with a duration of less than thirty (30) Days, Participant shall not be entitled to assign or transfer, even on a conditional basis, any right it may have in respect or as a result of the Auction to any other party, including an Affiliate, before it has respected the payment conditions of concerned LNG Services or LNG Truck Services.

 All dates and time are referred to as in Belgium local time.